 Éducaloi’s mission is to inform Quebecers about their legal rights and responsibilities.
 We don’t answer legal questions about specific situations or give advice about what to do in a specific situation.

-If you need legal information or advice about a specific situation, here is a list of places to contact.
+If you need legal information or advice about a specific situation or legal representation, here is a short list of places to contact:

 You don’t know any lawyers?